colinta/typewriter/README.md

 the typewriter's `frame.size.width`.

 To use this as an app launcher, just use an appropriate view for the subviews, and set some reasonable margins and spacing!
+Same goes for an image gallery.

 Spacing
 ====